 - All attachments such as marital settlement agreements and property orders

-If you get divorced or dissolve your domestic partnership prior to retirement, ACERA will need to have copies of the above documents on file BEFORE we can process your retirement.
+If you get divorced or dissolve your state-registered domestic partnership prior to retirement, ACERA will need to have copies of the above documents on file BEFORE we can process your retirement.